 Sheetrock, wallboard, plaster, drywall.
-Those are all terms used in the construction industry in Vancouver when referring to the materials used to build walls and ceilings within homes, office buildings, gas stations, retails stores, football stadiums, and more.
+Those are all terms used in the construction industry by drywall companies in the Vancouver area when referring to the materials used to build walls and ceilings within homes, office buildings, gas stations, retails stores, football stadiums, and more.
 Growing up in a home with a father whose done renovations of homes, I’ve seen my fair share of both drywall and plaster.
 I’ve learned throughout the years that drywall and water damage in Vancouver isn’t just inexpensive, but it’s cleaner as well.
 The amount of dust that was kicked up by using plaster is dangerous to your health, the environment, and the job its self.

 So why should you use drywall and not plaster?
 Well first let’s take a look at what it is and how it’s used in Vancouver, BC.